Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: The Mahalanobis score and main results

-The last equality in particular is a consequence of Lemma \ref{lemma:block_inversion}.
 An important feature of Lemma \ref{lemma:simplify} is that $\boldcalA_n$ does not depend on $V_{n+1}$.
 Likewise, $\rho_{n,\alpha}$ and $Z_0^n$ depend on $V_{n+1}$ only through $X_{n+1}$.
 Interestingly, when the distribution of $V_1$ is elliptical (see Section \ref{sub:comparison_norm_score}) and $V_1$ admits second order moment, the matrix $\boldcalA_n$ corresponds to an empirical estimate of the conditional covariance matrix $\Cov(R_1|X_1)$, up to a random positive multiplicative constant (see \cite{muirhead1982}, Theorem 1.5.4).
 In fact, one can see from equation \eqref{eq:ellipsoid} that only $\rho_{n,\alpha}\boldcalA_n$ is uniquely defined.
 This allows us to interpret $\boldcalA_n$ as an empirical conditional covariance matrix for such distributions, up to a rescaling of $\rho_{n,\alpha}$ with the said multiplicative constant. \begin{remark}[Empirical linear conditional expectation] Observe that $ Z_0^n = \widehat{e}_n + \widehat{\bfA}_nX_{n+1}$, where

 Interestingly, it is easily shown that $(\widehat{e}_n, \widehat{\bfA}_n)$ is an M-estimator obtained by minimizing